 Law 11: Offside.
 There will not be any offside position.
-However, on direct or indirect kicks it is not allowed to ‘screen’ the goal keeper (mainly to avoid injury).
-The goal keeper shall be allowed at least 3 yards from any opponent.
-Corner kicks are the exception.
+However, on direct kicks it is not allowed to ‘screen’ the goal keeper (mainly to avoid injury).
+The goal keeper shall be allowed at least 3 yards from any opponent while defending his/her goal line.
+Corner kicks are the exception

 Law 12: The Wall.
 The distance of the wall shall be 8 yards for 8v8.
 Every dead ball situation will be considered as a ‘direct-kick’.
 The defending team are required to give the attacking team their “automatic” 8 yards without being asked to do it.
 Referees are encouraged to card players who do not allow teams to do quick starts.
 It is not required to wait for a whistle to restart after a foul is called, unless a card is issued.
 If a player asks for yards they must wait for the whistle before kicking the ball.

 Law 20: Throw-ins.
 There will be no throw-ins.
 Instead, teams will do a DIRECT kick from point where ball went out.

 COED ONLY: Each team WILL NEED at least TWO female players on the field at all times during each one of the games.
 If only one female is present, then the team will play short as the female player cannot be replaced by a male, if all female players are missing the team will have to forfeit the game.
 Female goals count as 2 pts.